viewmaster111/SpeedTest-1/Beta/Readme.md

 To contribute, I simply need feedback.
 If you aren't a developer - I especially need *your* feedback.
 Use the Support Chat to send feedback.

+#Notice!

+**Code is NOT for production use outside of this is respo.
+This is a Testing part of the project for upcoming new features!